When is the Best Time to Visit Ireland?

 - Dingle Food Festival – Dingle’s most famous and popular festival attracts visitors from around the world to enjoy a variety of eats in one of the country’s most picturesque settings.
 It takes place on the first weekend of October every year with attendees savoring some of the best food and drink the region has to offer at more than 70 venues.
 There are workshops, cooking demos, street entertainment, live music, wine and whiskey masterclasses, a craft beer and cider trail, and children’s events.

-- Guinness Cork Jazz Festival – Ireland’s biggest and longest-running jazz festival takes place in Cork for three days in mid-October, October 18 to 22 in 2019.
+- Guinness Cork Jazz Festival – Ireland’s biggest and longest-running jazz festival takes place in Cork for three days in mid-October.
 It draws hundreds of musicians and thousands of music fans to the city with events held at over 90 different venues, including the streets of Cork, concert halls, pubs, theaters and clubs.
 Many of the events are free.

 - October Bank Holiday – The last Monday in October is a bank holiday, with post offices, banks and many other businesses closed.
 In addition to Halloween-themed events, the Dublin Marathon takes place this weekend, running through the city streets.